JLavoieMTL/console-wrapper/readme.md

 This library is a wrapper around console that allow to show the proper level of logs in the code without touching the console.x occurrences in your code and without having to write a logger and inject it in all functions that need some logging.
 Instantiate this code once will allow you to set the log level without touching your console.X methods in your code.

+It keeps the line number of the original log.

 # Log level
 The following rules is applied: